 The previously mentioned melatonin can also help you to fight aging.
 This hormone protects your cells from damage but your body doesn’t produce enough of it when you are old.
 That is why walnuts really come in handy if you want to stay youthful.

 Walnuts contain potassium.
 As a result, eating a lot of them can help keep your blood pressure normal and improve your blood vessel function.

 By eating walnuts every day, you get a nice daily dosage of calories, proteins, and fibers.
 This will help boost your energy levels.
 And don’t worry about getting fat – there has been research which shows that eating walnuts doesn’t promote weight gain.

 Walnuts can help you to lower your cholesterol levels.
 They are particularly good for people suffering from diabetes or heart problems.

 Walnuts contain the amino acid l-arginine.
 This nutrient may offer cardiovascular benefits to people with heart disease or those who have increased risk for heart disease.

-The beneficial dietary fats in walnuts seems to improve metabolic parameters in some people with type 2 diabetes
+The beneficial dietary fats in walnuts seem to improve metabolic parameters in some people with type 2 diabetes

-Start sauteing your stir fries in walnut oil, toss a few walnuts onto a salad or into a homemade fried rice (make my easy roasted beet salad with blue cheese and walnuts!
+Start sauteing your stir-fries in walnut oil, toss a few walnuts onto a salad, or into homemade fried rice (make my easy roasted beet salad with blue cheese and walnuts!
 YUM!) (make my easy roasted beet salad with blue cheese and walnuts!
 YUM!).
 Make up a batch of homemade trail mix or chop some up to put in your morning pancakes.